microbiomedata/NMDC_documentation/docs/howto_guides/api_gui.md

 If both the identifier and the collection name of the desired record is known, the `GET /nmdcschema/{collection_name}/{doc_id}` can be used to retrieve the record.
 The projection parameter is optionally available for this endpoint to retrieve only desired attributes from a record.
 Please note that only one record can be retrieved at one time using this method.<br/>
 <br/>

-#### Metadata Endpoints Example 1: Get all of the biosamples part of the 1000 Soils Research Campaign Study from Colorado
+#### Metadata Endpoints Example 1: Get all of the biosamples part of the 1000 Soils Research Campaign Study sampled from Colorado

 1. Click on the drop down arrow to the right side of the **`GET /nmdcschema/{collection_name}`** endpoint
 ![metadata example step1](../_static/images/howto_guides/api_gui/metadata_example_step1.png)